Stuartlab-UCSC/ctwpy/README.md

 To upload a worksheet to the server, you'll notice the credentials.json file is necessary.
 Use our [example](https://github.com/Stuartlab-UCSC/ctwpy/blob/master/credentials.json) for a starting place.

+### Contributors to ctwpy
+This repository should be kept in sync with its counterpart: ctw-seurat.
+There are two repositories because ctw-seurat requires R to be installed before installing the package.
+Someone only interested in scanpy may not have R installed.

+The only files in the repositories that should differ:

+ ingest/cli.py
+ ingest/seurat_api.py (only exists in ctw-seurat) README.md
+ setup.py